Frequently Asked Questions

 I am organizing a talk / event / workshop / panel.
 Will you participate or will you help me find speakers?

-However, we are happy to recommend folks for your virtual events.
+We are also happy to recommend folks for your events.
 Recommendations cost $50 USD donated to Black Lives Matter, Color of Change, The Bail Project, Native Women in the Arts, or True North Aid.
 Send proof of your donation to firstname.lastname@example.org along with your request.